Michael A. Rothman – Author, Engineer and Cat Herder.

 Let’s see – a little bit more about me.

 Who I am now: I generally keep my non-literary activity under wraps, but I’ll give you a gist of what I do.
 I’m primarily an engineer, focused largely on computer technology.
 And even though I think of myself as an engineer (that’s my background) – I also do my fair share of cat herding.
-No, I won’t define that … if you’re in the business, you know what I mean.
+If you’re in the business, you know what I mean.
 My focus is on system software design and I’ve designed or contributed to architecture that is currently working in all modern computers today by nearly all of the tier-1 (most well-known) companies of the world.
 My code and/or logic is sitting in the smallest objects we could call computers up to and including the largest servers.
 Whether it is deeply embedded devices such as missile guidance systems or vehicle navigation systems or general-purpose PCs such as laptops or even gaming consoles, I’ve worked with just about all types of “computers” throughout my career.
-It is kind of cool to know that code I’ve written is sitting in pretty much every PC that’s been manufactured in the last decade or so.
+It is kind of cool for me to know that code I’ve written is sitting in pretty much every PC that’s been manufactured in the last decade or so.
 Even before my days of system-level design/development, I used to be an operating system developer.
 Some of you may have heard of things like DOS [former development team lead] or OS/2 [kernel developer] – but this is ancient history.